lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 This will list the message "This is my first message!" that was published to the topic earlier on.
 Then the output will read *Reached end of topic test-topic [0] at offset 1*.
 Offset is an important concept in Kafka: it is the pointer into a topic's message queue.
 The current consumer is consuming from offset 1 onwards - and currently there no more messages from this offset and beyond.
 New consumers can be started - configured with their own specific offset to start consuming from.
 These consumers can start consuming from offset 0 or at least the lowest offset still available, or from the current offset to only consume messages produced after they started running.
 Or a consumer can be configured for an offset or even a timestamp anywhere in between.

 Note that `kafkacat` keeps on listening to the topic for more messages to appear.
-You can quit this *session* at any time with `CTRL+C`.
+You can quit this *session* at any time with <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 However, keep the consumer running for now - to see additonal messages coming in.

 Click on the plus sign on the right side of the screen to launch another new terminal that we will use for publishing messages to the topic; select `bash` as the terminal type.